-In accordance with NCGS §130A-309.215 (b) (1) f., the name, address, and contact information for the generator of the CCP is provided in Appendix B. This information will be updated if new generators or new sources of CCP will be used as structural fill at the site.
+In accordance with NCGS §130A-309.215 (b) (1) f., the name, address, and contact information for the generator of the CCP is provided in Appendix B. Initial generators listed are Duke Energy's Riverbend and Sutton facilities.
+This information will be updated if new generators or new sources of CCP will be used as structural fill at the site.